skunnavakkam/skunnavakkam.github.io/content/blog/control-of-cognition.md

 $$
 Furthermore, add a gradual bias towards the return block as $d$ increases.

-Due to the variability in the structure of the final transformer, compute the backpropogation graph at inference time.
+Due to the variability in the structure of the final transformer, we compute the backpropogation graph at inference time.

-*wip: implementation*